ShieldCI/docs/docs/analyzers/code-quality/method-length.md

 ## What This Checks

-- Detects methods exceeding recommended line count (default threshold: 50 lines)
+- Detects methods and functions exceeding recommended line count (default threshold: 50 lines)
-- Counts physical lines (from method declaration to closing brace)
+- Counts physical lines (from declaration to closing brace)
-- Excludes simple getter/setter methods (get*, set*, is*, has*)
+- Excludes **only simple** getter/setter methods (get*, set*, is*, has*) that are ≤ 10 lines
+- Large methods matching exclude patterns are still flagged (prevents hiding real problems)
 - Reports exact file location and line number of each issue

 ## Why It Matters